rnleach/sonde/README.md

    - Wet bulb plot added.
    - Progressive disclosure of winds.
    - Sample readout synchronized across views (skew-t, hodograph, text, profiles).
+   - Showing, hiding, and colors of all data types is configurable.
  - Analysis
    - Convective parcel analysis is drawn using virtual temperature.
 This is the most appropriate for CAPE/CIN calculations.